aws/aws-advanced-odbc-wrapper/docs/getting-started.md

 ### Windows

 Download the `.msi` Windows installer for your system; execute the installer and follow the onscreen instructions.
-The default target installation location for the driver files is `C:\Program Files\AWS Advanced ODBC Wrapper`.
+The default target installation location for the wrapper files is `C:\Program Files\AWS Advanced ODBC Wrapper`.
-Two drivers will be installed:
+Two wrappers will be installed:
 - AWS Advanced ODBC Wrapper Ansi
 - AWS Advanced ODBC Wrapper Unicode

-To uninstall the ODBC driver, open the same installer file, select the option to uninstall the driver and follow the onscreen instructions to successfully uninstall the driver.
+To uninstall the AWS Advanced ODBC Wrapper, open the same installer file, select the option to uninstall the wrapper and follow the onscreen instructions to successfully uninstall the wrapper.

 ### MacOS
 > [!WARNING]\
-> This driver currently only supports MacOS with Silicon chips.
+> This wrapper currently only supports MacOS with Silicon chips.

 Download the releases `aws-advanced-odbc-wrapper-<Version>-macos-arm64.zip` and extract the artifacts to a location of your choice.